 Founded in 2009 and based in Long Beach, CA, Stepping Thru Accessibility (STA) consults with Architects, Building Owners, Developers, Property Managers, Public Agencies, Attorneys and Tenants, assisting them to navigate their way thru accessibility issues with both the Americans with Disabilities Act Standards (ADAS) and the California Building Codes (CBC).
-These laws created a greater need for interpretation and understanding, as well as information on Accessibility throughout the built environment.
+The complexity of these laws creates a greater need for interpretation and understanding, as well as information on Accessibility throughout the built environment.